Hadrianxx/DFS-Analytics-Toolbox/README.md

 2. The Docker image is "read-only" - it contains the platform software and a user home workspace, but doesn't retain data after the container shuts down.
 You can upload and download notebooks, but a persistent workspace shared with the host is more convenient.

-    The DFS Analytics Toolbox mounts a host directory onto the home directory of the container user `dfstools` user ID 1000.
+    The DFS Analytics Toolbox mounts a host directory onto the home directory of the container user `dfstools` user - user ID 1000.
 The `docker-compose` step looks at the environment variable `HOST_HOME_DFSTOOLS` to get the directory name.
-For example, on my test runs I use `export HOST_HOME_DFSTOOLS="~/snarfblatt".
+For example, on my test runs I use `export HOST_HOME_DFSTOOLS="~/snarfblatt"`.

     If the directory does not exist, `docker-compose` will create a new empty one.
-If it is empty when the service starts, the script `/usr/local/src/Scripts/root-startup.bash` will initialize it with the required software before starting the notebook server.
+If it is empty when the `dfstools` service starts, the script `/usr/local/src/Scripts/root-startup.bash` will initialize it with the required software before starting the notebook server.
 Otherwise, the notebook server will use whatever's there.

 3. Open a terminal / command line window on your Docker host.
 Type